chenjiayao/my-stroy/docs/posts/english-reading-1.md

 Dr Hsu is more convinced China does need Australia - now especially.

-"It's not that Australia is particularly powerful in terms of military might... but it is on potential source of energy security for eht upcoming winter," she says.
+"It's not that Australia is particularly powerful in terms of military might... but it is on potential source of energy security for the upcoming winter," she says.

 Last year China suffered power shortages that left millions without heating and the goverment will be looking to avoid the upset that repeat blackouts could bring.